gemc/docs/webPage/source/index.rst

 |

-Any change in the setup is reflected in real time in the databases and can be tested immediately, anywhere, by all users w/o having to re-compile code.
+Changes in the setup are reflected in the databases and can be tested in real time by all users w/o having to re-compile code.

 Open source